NetApp/harvest/autosupport/NetApp-EULA.md

 and use the Software for Your internal business purposes, and ii) use the Documentation in support of Your use of the Software.
-Your Software license is either bundled with a specific storage controller identified by a unique serial number (“Controller- based”) or is independent of a storage controller (“Standalone”), and is one of the following license types:
+Your Software license is either bundled with a specific storage controller identified by a unique serial number (“Controller-based”) or is independent of a storage controller (“Standalone”), and is one of the following license types:

  a) **Life-of-controller**: Controller-based licenses granted for the period